NCI-HTAN-Jamborees/Integrating-single-cell-sequencing-and-spatial-omics-data/README.md

 ---

 Here, we explore integration methods to leverage the complementary advantages of scRNA-seq and MERFISH spatial transcriptomic technologies. scRNA-seq enables whole transcriptome profiling at the single cell level, but does not preserve the spatial context of the tissue.
 MERFISH provides transcript signatures for single cells while preserving cell spatial information within a tissue, but is limited in transcipt panel size and sequencing depth.
-Integrating the two assays that were run on paired samples from an HTAN metastatic breast cancer cohort allows us to 1. evaluate he best tools for integrating this type of data, and 2. elucidate new biological insights not previously established by analyzing the modalities separately.
+Integrating the two assays that were run on paired samples from an HTAN metastatic breast cancer cohort allows us to 1. evaluate the best tools for integrating this type of data, and 2. elucidate new biological insights not previously established by analyzing the modalities separately.

 *Disclaimer* This work was done over a very short period for a hackathon, and represents a preliminary effort.
 With this in mind, code is not optimized, and there is ample room for further work.